 Frozen Dinosaur Eggs Sensory Play

-HOW TO make these easy frozen dinosaur eggs:
+Below are the steps on how to make these easy frozen dinosaur eggs:

 First, place a dinosaur inside each balloon.
 You might want to inflate the balloon to help a dino through.